Helsinki-NLP/prosody/README.md

 # Predicting Prosodic Prominence from Text with Pre-Trained Contextualized Word Representations

-This repository contains the Helsinki Prosody Corpus and the code from the [NoDaLiDa 2019](https://nodalida2019.org) paper:
+This repository contains the Helsinki Prosody Corpus and the code for the [NoDaLiDa 2019](https://nodalida2019.org) paper:

 Aarne Talman, Antti Suni, Hande Celikkanat, Sofoklis Kakouros, Jörg Tiedemann and Martti Vainio.
 2019.
 [Predicting Prosodic Prominence from Text with Pre-trained Contextualized Word Representations]().
 Proceedings of NoDaLiDa.